Timeline of the Yemeni revolution (January – 2 June 2011): 5 April

-The US called for Saleh to step down after Yemeni security forces killed at least seventeen people south of Sana'a, though it did not stop military aid for counterterrorism activities.
+The US called for Saleh to step down after Yemeni security forces killed at least seventeen people south of Sanaa, though it did not stop military aid for counterterrorism activities.

 6 April

 On 6 April, thousands of people again took to the streets.
-In Khormaksar, Aden governorate, hundreds of students set up road blocks, demanding the release of people detained earlier in the day and calling for officials to be triad for massacres against protestors in Sana'a and Taiz.
+In Khormaksar, Aden governorate, hundreds of students set up road blocks, demanding the release of people detained earlier in the day and calling for officials to be triad for massacres against protestors in Sanaa and Taiz.
 Security forces opened fire and shot tear gas in an attempt to disperse them.

 8 April

-Hundreds of thousands protested against Saleh across Yemen, with tens of thousands in Sana'a's Change Square alone, but thousands also staged a pro-Saleh rally.
+Hundreds of thousands protested against Saleh across Yemen, with tens of thousands in Sanaa's Change Square alone, but thousands also staged a pro-Saleh rally.
 The president made an address rejecting the GCC's offer for a plan to let Saleh step down.

 9 April

-Security forces shot and wounded thirty people in Sana'a, while eighty others suffered injuries from beatings with batons.
+Security forces shot and wounded thirty people in Sanaa, while eighty others suffered injuries from beatings with batons.

 10 April

-According to doctors, one person was killed and up to 500 people were injured after security forces used live fire on dozens of demonstrators in overnight clashes in Sana'a and Taiz.
+According to doctors, one person was killed and up to 500 people were injured after security forces used live fire on dozens of demonstrators in overnight clashes in Sanaa and Taiz.
 A mass march to the United Nations building in Yemen's capital was cancelled due to fears of reprisals.

 13 April

-Five people were killed in Sana'a as forces loyal to a defected army general and pro-government fighters clashed, while two more people were killed in Aden in clashes between security forces and anti-regime demonstrators.
+Five people were killed in Sanaa as forces loyal to a defected army general and pro-government fighters clashed, while two more people were killed in Aden in clashes between security forces and anti-regime demonstrators.
 Later on the same day, approximately 10,000 soldiers from the republican guard defected and joined Ali Mohsen's command.

 15 April

-Hundreds of thousands held anti-regime protests after Friday prayers in Sana'a, while others protested in Aden, Taiz and the Hadramawt Governorate.
+Hundreds of thousands held anti-regime protests after Friday prayers in Sanaa, while others protested in Aden, Taiz and the Hadramawt Governorate.
 Meanwhile, thousands of supporters gathered near the presidential office, where Ali Abdullah Saleh called on the opposition, whom he also called liars and "bandits", to join talks to ensure stability, warned of a possible civil war and break-up of the country.

 16 April

-Thousands of women protested in Sana'a, Taiz and other cities against remarks made a day earlier by Ali Abdullah Saleh that it is un-Islamic for women to join men in demonstrations.
+Thousands of women protested in Sanaa, Taiz and other cities against remarks made a day earlier by Ali Abdullah Saleh that it is un-Islamic for women to join men in demonstrations.
 In Aden, armed men tried to storm a police station and then battled with security forces for half an hour before being driven back by rooftop sniper fire.

 17 April

-Hundreds of thousands of people protested in the streets in Sana'a and as well as in Taiz, Ibb and Hudaydah.
+Hundreds of thousands of people protested in the streets in Sanaa and as well as in Taiz, Ibb and Hudaydah.
 Pro-government forces opened fire at an anti-government march in the capital, wounding at least four people, as some tried to march outside the usual protest zone.